Automatic test switching

-Automatic test system switching test equipment allows for high-speed testing of a device or devices in a test situation, where strict sequences and combinations of switching must be observed.
-By automating the process in this way, the possibility of test errors and inaccuracies is minimized, and only systematic errors would generally be encountered due to such as an incorrect programmed test condition.
-This eliminates error due to human factors and allows application of a standard test sequence repetitively.
-The design of a test system’s switching configuration is governed by the test specification, which is derived from the functional tests to be performed.
+Automatic test system switching test equipment allows for high-speed testing of a device or devices in a test situation, where strict sequences and switching combinations must be observed.
+Automating the process in this way minimizes test errors and inaccuracies, and only systematic errors are generally encountered due to an incorrectly programmed test condition.
+This eliminates errors due to human factors and allows the application of a standard test sequence repetitively.
+The design of a test system’s switching configuration is governed by the test specification derived from the functional tests to be performed.

-A typical test system would involve the connection of input and outputs of the device under test to the test equipment, which is usually controlled by an electronic program generated by a computer or a programmable logic controller.
+A typical test system would involve connecting the input and outputs of the device under test to the test equipment, which is usually controlled by an electronic program generated by a computer or a programmable logic controller.

 Switch Relays

 The simplest definition of a switch is “a device that opens or closes a circuit.”

 A relay is an electronically operated switch.
 Three relay types are commonly used in automated test system switching: